diegodocs/ai-rag-semantic-kernel/README.md

 SK is currently available for .NET and Python but more language support may come in future updates, so keep your eyes out for this expansions.

-### Pros and Cons of Semantic Kernel

-#### Pros

-1. Enhanced User Experience: SK enables more natural and intuitive interactions between users and applications, improving overall user satisfaction.

-1. Contextual Understanding: By understanding the context and meaning behind user inputs, SK allows for more accurate and relevant responses.

-1. Flexibility: SK can be integrated with various AI services, including Azure OpenAI, allowing developers to choose the best tools for their specific needs.

-1. Open Source: As an open-source framework, SK encourages community contributions and continuous improvement.

-#### Cons

-1. Complexity: Implementing SK requires a good understanding of NLU and AI concepts, which can be challenging for some developers.

-1. Performance: Depending on the complexity of the application and the quality of the training data, SK's performance may vary.

-1. Dependency on AI Services: While SK's flexibility is a strength, it also means that developers may need to rely on multiple AI services, which can increase costs and dependencies.

 ## Code Example: Using .NET and Azure OpenAI with Semantic Kernel

 Here's a simple example to get you started with Semantic Kernel using .NET and Azure OpenAI.